CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 ```
 The previous engineer has provided some examples on the usage of the model in the draft pull request.

 To begin with, you should first evaluate the model's performance.
 You are provided with a test dataset, which contains a similar set of features and output (whether the student is a good candidate or not).
-This test dataset is a different set of students from the training dataset, and the evaluation of whether the student is a good candidate **is done by a fair panel of recruiters, so it can be considered to be fair and unbiased.** Additionally, the panel of recruiters have provided you with **additional context on the extracurricular activities in comments #**
+This test dataset is a different set of students from the training dataset, and the evaluation of whether the student is a good candidate **is done by a fair panel of recruiters, so it can be considered to be fair and unbiased. **Additionally, the panel of recruiters have provided you with **additional context on the extracurricular activities in comments** (marked with #).

 Your test dataset is provided to you in the following format:
 ```